 Dhaka requests Yunus-Modi talks during UNGA

-India is yet to make a call on a request by Bangladesh for a meeting between Chief Adviser Professor Muhammad Yunus and Indian Prime Minister Narendra Modi in New York during the UN General Assembly later this month.
+India is yet to make a call on a request by Bangladesh for a meeting between Chief Adviser Muhammad Yunus and Indian Prime Minister Narendra Modi in New York on the sidelines of the UN General Assembly later this month.

-Bangladeshi made a formal request earlier this week in this regard, reports Hindustan Times today quoting people familiar with the matter.
+Bangladesh made a formal request in this regard earlier this week, reported Hindustan Times yesterday quoting people familiar with the matter.

-The people, who requested anonymity, said the Indian side is yet to decide on Bangladesh's request, and Modi's agenda for bilateral meetings in New York is still being firmed up.
+A Bangladesh foreign ministry official also confirmed The Daily Star that Dhaka wrote to New Delhi requesting for the meeting.

+"We are yet to receive feedback from New Delhi," the official said.

-A meeting between Modi and Yunus appears unlikely following comments by Yunus in an interview with an Indian media outlet earlier this week, Hindustan Times reported quoting those people.
+A meeting between the two leaders appears unlikely following comments by Yunus in an interview with an Indian media outlet earlier this week, Hindustan Times reported citing those people.

-Yunus's remarks had not gone down well in New Delhi, they said.
+Yunus's remarks did not go down well in New Delhi, they said.

-In the interview with PTI last Sunday, Yunus criticised ousted prime minister Sheikh Hasina for commenting on developments in Bangladesh while in India.
+In the interview with PTI last Sunday, Yunus criticised ousted prime minister Sheikh Hasina, now in India, for commenting on the developments in Bangladesh.

 He also said India should move beyond the "narrative" that every political party other than Hasina's Awami League is "Islamist".

-The Bangladeshi side has told India "quite firmly" that Hasina should keep quiet as "she has been given shelter there and she is campaigning from there".
+"Sitting in India, she is speaking and giving instructions.
+No one likes it.
+It's not good for us or India," he added.

-There has been no comment so far from the Indian side to Yunus's remarks.
-However, the people cited above said such comments weren't conducive to better relations.
+There has been no comment so far from India on Yunus's remarks.

+The chief adviser is scheduled to leave Dhaka for New York on September 22 on a five day visit to the USA.

 Comments